Macro-nutrients – briefly

 Weston Price was a dentist who studied native tribes in the 1930s in the USA, Peru, and New Zealand, among other places.
 He wrote “Nutrition and Physical Degeneration“, which was published in 1938.
 He looked at what they traditionally ate and how they adapted to a “modern” diet.
 As a dentist, he noticed that before they started to eat “civilized” food, they had almost no cavities in their teeth.
 Only after they started eating industrial foods with sugar and starch did their teeth decline.

-Note that this contradicts official, academic nutrition, which since the 1950s has claimed that fat, particularly saturated fat, and not sugar, simply made people fat.
+Until recently and since the 1950s, official academic nutrition has claimed that fat, particularly saturated fat, and not sugar, made people fat.
 Dr. Catherine Shanahan MD describes the origin of this misunderstanding.
-The official narrative still overlooks the difference between unhealthy and healthy fat.
+The official narrative still overlooks the difference between unhealthy fat and healthy fat.

 The theory that fat, particularly saturated fat, clogs your arteries and makes you fat has never been proven.
+In fact, the cholesterol theory of heart disease has recently been disproven.
 It is sugar and starch that makes you fat.

 Beware processed vegetable oils

-This illustration was taken from Sally Fallon’s seminar “Nourishing Traditions – The Key to Vibrant Health“, who took it from Fats and Oils: Formulating and Processing for Applications by Richard O’Brien.
+This illustration was taken from Sally Fallon’s seminar “Nourishing Traditions – The Key to Vibrant Health“.
+She took it from Fats and Oils: Formulating and Processing for Applications by Richard O’Brien.
 It shows how these industrial vegetable oils are processed:

 Do you really want to consume these oils, knowing this?
 Dr. Joe Mercola describes why and how to replace these unhealthy oils with healthy fats.

 Healthy oils include coconut oil, olive oil, flaxseed oil, and hempseed oil, among others.
 These oils are obtained by manual or mechanical pressing at low temperatures.
-Myself, I cook omelets and other dishes with coconut oil, which is a saturated fat.
-It can stand some high heat.
+Myself, I cook omelets and sautee other dishes with coconut oil, which is a saturated fat, so it can stand some high heat.
 Olive oil can tolerate light heat but not high heat.
-If the coconut oil or the olive oil starts to smoke, when you heat it, it has started to become unhealthy.
-Never heat flaxseed oil nor hempseed oil, which can become rancid easily.
+If the coconut oil or the olive oil starts to smoke when you heat it, it has started to become unhealthy.
+Never heat flaxseed oil nor hempseed oil, which can quickly become rancid.

 For detailed scientific insights into healthy fats, read the article by Sally Fallon and Mary Enig PhD, “The Skinny on Fats“.
 Another possible reference on healthy fats is “Fats that Heal, Fats that Kill“, by Udo Erasmus, summarized here.

-“Carbohydrates” is a confusing term.
-It means that the food has carbon, hydrogen, and oxygen.
+“Carbohydrates” is a confusing term in nutrition.
+It means that the food contains carbon, hydrogen, and oxygen atoms.
 It includes three types of foods: